Build Frontend

 {% hint style="warning" %}

-Changes to an element position or size are saved per device size.
-Always check your other screen previews to ensure the layout remains clean across all hardware.
+Changes to an element's position or size are saved per device size.
+Always check your other screen previews to make sure the layout stays clean across all hardware.

 {% endhint %}